iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 display-test-app provides [an example tool](https://github.com/iTwin/itwinjs-core/blob/master/test-apps/display-test-app/src/frontend/TerrainDrapeTool.ts) that uses these APIs to allow the user to drape line strings onto terrain and reality models.

+## Draco compression

+[Draco compression](https://codelabs.developers.google.com/codelabs/draco-3d) can significantly reduce the sizes of meshes and point clouds. iTwin.js has been enhanced to correctly decompress reality models, point clouds, and glTF models that contain draco-encoded data, reducing download time and bandwidth usage.

 ## Floating content views in AppUI

 The [FloatingViewportContent]($appui-react) component has been added to support the display an IModel view within a modeless [ContentDialog]($appui-react).
 These "floating" viewports are displayed above the "fixed" viewports and below other UI items.
 See example `OpenViewDialogTool` in `ui-test-app` that opens a "floating" viewport in file [ImmediateTools.tsx](https://github.com/iTwin/itwinjs-core/blob/master/test-apps/ui-test-app/src/frontend/tools/ImmediateTools.tsx).
 See example below with floating content in dialog labeled "IModel View (1)".